ExpressionEngine/ExpressionEngine-User-Guide/docs/advanced-usage/env-support.md

 -->
 # ENV File Support

 Config files can also be configured using [PHP Environment variables ($_ENV)](https://www.php.net/manual/en/reserved.variables.environment.php).
-To utilize this, create a file named `.env.php` in the root of your ExpressionEngine install.
+To utilize this, create a file named `.env.php` close to the ExpressionEngine system folder.
 Add variables to your `.env.php` file as illustrated below:

 ```
 DB_HOSTNAME=localhost